Janus

 In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/ JAY-nəs; Iānus /la/) is the god of beginnings, gates, transitions, time, duality, doorways, passages, frames, and endings.
-He is usually depicted as having a double-sided head.
+He is usually depicted as having a two-faced head.
 The month of January is named for Janus (Ianuarius).
-According to ancient Roman farmers' almanacs, Juno was mistaken as the tutelary deity of the month of January, but Juno is the tutelary deity of the month of June.
+According to ancient Roman farmers' almanacs, Juno was mistaken as the tutelary deity of the month of January, as Juno is the tutelary deity of the month of June.

 Janus presided over the beginning and ending of conflict, and hence war and peace.
 The gates of the Temple of Janus in Rome were opened in time of war and closed to mark the arrival of peace.
 As a god of transitions, he had functions pertaining to birth and to journeys and exchange, and in his association with Portunus, a similar harbor and gateway god, he was concerned with travelling, trading, and shipping.

 Janus had no flamen or specialised priest (sacerdos) assigned to him, but the King of the Sacred Rites (rex sacrorum) himself carried out his ceremonies.
 Janus had a ubiquitous presence in religious ceremonies throughout the year.
 As such, Janus was ritually invoked at the beginning of each ceremony, regardless of the main deity honored on any particular occasion.

 While the ancient Greeks had no known equivalent to Janus, there is considerable overlap with Culśanś of the Etruscan pantheon.